-Azura Boutique Hotel and Residences, on the South Shore in Warwick, had geared up for a grand opening in May, but that plan fell victim to Covid-19.
+Azura Bermuda, on the South Shore in Warwick, had geared up for a grand opening in May, but that plan fell victim to Covid-19.

 John Bush, developer of Azura, said he decided instead on a limited opening this year until the demand builds up in 2021.
 The hotel is up and running with an initial staff of 12.

 “We have a limited number of rooms, but the demand for those has been very strong from locals on staycations and also, now, from people flying in,” Mr Bush told The Royal Gazette.

 “We have a group due to fly in on a private jet, who will take up a three-bedroom waterfront villa and a two-bedroom villa next to the pool.

 “Staycations have also been very popular and next weekend we’re fully sold out.”

 Azura’s business model is built on the sale of hotel residences, giving buyers the flexibility to use them personally or put all or part of the residence back into hotel’s room inventory.

 Several owners from New York were staying on site, one of whom plans to stay for several months, using Bermuda as a base from where to work remotely, Mr Bush said.